abiosoft/colima/docs/FAQ.md

 ## Does Colima support autostart?

-Since v0.5.6 Colima supports foreground mode.
-It allows to create OS dependent services.
+Since v0.5.6 Colima supports foreground mode via the `--foreground` flag. i.e. `colima start --foreground`.

 If Colima has been installed using brew, the easiest way to autostart Colima is to use brew services.